Writer Profile

 School of Medicine Professor, Department of Infectious Diseases

 COVID-19, an emerging infectious disease caused by SARS-CoV-2 (novel coronavirus) that originated in Wuhan, Hubei Province, China, in December 2019, was designated as a statutory infectious disease.
 At Keio University Hospital, the decision to establish a response headquarters headed by the Hospital Director was made on February 5, and information gathering and countermeasure planning began.
-As a medical institution cooperating in infectious disease treatment for the Tokyo Metropolitan Government, our hospital prepared two former negative-pressure tuberculosis beds and established a system.
+As a medical institution cooperating in infectious disease treatment for the Tokyo Metropolitan Government, our hospital prepared two former negative-pressure tuberculosis beds and established a response system.

-*Affiliations and titles are as of the time this magazine was published.
+*Affiliations and titles are as of the time of publication.